Colour in Data Visualization – Part 1: Theory

 There’s also the issue of how the colours will actually be represented on the display devices your users have.
 I’ve seen beautiful graphics with subtle contrasts rendered invisible when projected in an office conference room.
 Colours can change quite a lot even moving between different monitors.
 In general we can’t control the environment our graphics will be viewed in, so as much as possible we want to build in a margin of safety so that even if it isn’t ideal, viewers will at least understand what we’re trying to show.

 Finally, none of that matters if your viewers are colourblind and can’t even distinguish the colours you’ve used.
 In that case you’ll want to rely on brightness and colour blindness tools that show how your graphics will look to those with these vision issues.

 Phew!
 I think that’s most of the basics.
+This XKCD comic sums up perspective on all this theory.
 The next step is figuring out how to actually use colours in the visualizations we want to make, but I’ll save that for another post.